sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 Measure defines the structure of a measure, which is the concept that is the value of the phenomenon to be measured in a data set.
 In addition to the identifying concept and representation, a usage status and max occurs can be defined.
 In case of a unique measure, conventionally the use of the "OBS_VALUE" concept is recommended.
 A measure can be coded by referencing a code list from its coded local representation.
 It can also specify its text format, which is used as the representation of the measure if a coded representation is not defined.
 Neither the coded or uncoded representation are necessary, since the measure may take these from the referenced concept.

 * id - *String* *optional*.
-Identifier for the measureList.
+Identifier for the measure.
 * annotations - *Array* *optional*.
 Provides a list of annotation objects.
 See the section [annotation](#annotation).
 * links - *Array* *optional*.
 A collection of links to additional resources.
 See the section [link](#link).
 * conceptIdentity - *String*.
 Urn reference to a concept where the identification of the concept scheme which defines it is contained in another context.
 * localRepresentation - *Object* *optional*.
 The *[localRepresentation](#localRepresentation)* object defines the representation for the measure.
-* usageStatus - *String*.
-Indicates whether the measure is mandatory or conditional.
-The two possible values are "Mandatory" and "Conditional".
+* isMandatory - *Boolean*.
+Indication whether reporting a given attribute is mandatory or conditional.

 Example: